hipdac-lab/PPOPP23-TDC/README.md

 In our paper, we claim that our oracle kernel has about 4X speedup compared with cuDNN on average and that our oracle kernel has about 2X speedup compared with TVM on average.

 You will get the first table like below, including convolution shapes, convolution schemes, runtimes, and TDC speedups.
+Refer to figure 6.

 ![eval2](https://github.com/black-cat-sheriff/TDC-PPOPP/blob/master/images/oracle.png)